 A PageRank is determined by different factors, although it is not officially disclosed below is a listing of some factors believed to increase or decrease the overall PageRank.

-- By far the most important factor is how many pages link to the page.
+- The most important factor is how many pages link to the page.
 Pages with higher PageRank values that link to the page give that page a higher value.

-- Quantity of keywords matched with the search query, their position on the page, and in some cases how they are formatted (e.g., bold).
+- The quantity of keywords matched with the search query, their position on the page, and in some cases how they are formatted (e.g., bold).
 Also, keywords matched in the domain and other parts of the page URL (e.g., directory and file) are believed to play a factor in PageRank.

 - How often new content and pages are created.

 - The last time the page was updated.

 - Outbound links to other pages.
 Linking to poorly ranked pages, link farms, or having several broken outbound links can reduce the overall PageRank.

 - The age of the page and domain hosting the page.

 - How many years the domain is registered.

 - How fast the web page loads.